fossi-foundation/fossi-foundation-web/content/contact.md

 We're happy to answer media requests on these topics.
 Please reach out to info@fossi-foundation.org with your questions.

+Are you looking for graphics assets, such as the FOSSi Foundation logo?
+Head over to the [Resources page](/about-us/resources)!

 ## Postal address